Azure/helm-charts/docs/prerequisities/README.md

 Helm is already installed.
 However, you may need to upgrade the Tiller component.
 To check the version, use the `helm version` command.
 You need helm version `2.7.0` or later in order to install Service Catalog and Open Service Broker for Azure.
-If you need to updgrade Helm, you can up[grade Tiller by executing the following command:
+If you need to upgrade Helm, you can upgrade Tiller by executing the following command:

 ```console